 Packetbeat can insert the correlated transactions directly into Elasticsearch or into a central queue created with Redis and Logstash.

 Packetbeat can run on the same servers as your application processes or on its own servers.
 When running on dedicated servers, Packetbeat can get the traffic from the switch’s mirror ports or from tapping devices.
 In such a deployment, there is zero overhead on the monitored application.
-See Set traffic capturing options for details.
+See Traffic sniffing for details.

 After decoding the Layer 7 messages, Packetbeat correlates the requests with the responses in what we call transactions.
 For each transaction, Packetbeat inserts a JSON document into Elasticsearch.
 See the Exported fields section for details about which fields are indexed.

 The same Elasticsearch and Kibana instances that are used for analysing the network traffic gathered by Packetbeat can be used for analysing the log files gathered by Logstash.
 This way, you can have network traffic and log analysis in the same system.